Royal Horse Artillery: History

-In 1793, in the course of the French Revolutionary Wars, Great Britain and allied European powers declared war on France over French occupation of the Rhine delta and Antwerp, precipitating the Flanders Campaign.
-Britain remained in conflict with France for almost 22 years, during which time significant progress was achieved in artillery development.
+On 1 February 1793, Revolutionary France declared war on Britain, bringing the British into the French Revolutionary Wars.
+Britain went on to be at war with France for over two decades, during which time significant progress was achieved in artillery development.
 The first two troops of Horse Artillery (A – later entitled "The Chestnut Troop" – and B) were raised in January 1793 at Goodwood, West Sussex, by the Master-General of the Ordnance, the 3rd Duke of Richmond, to provide fire support for the cavalry.
 They were joined by two more troops in November 1793.
 Each troop had six 6-pounder guns.
 Another development was the formation of a headquarters staff providing a channel between the regiment and the Board of Ordnance.
 Captain John Macleod was the first brigade major and became the first deputy-adjutant-general in 1795.
 By 1806, eleven troops had been formed, with ten companies of the Royal Irish Artillery incorporated, as the Seventh Battalion, after the union with Ireland in 1801.
 The Royal Regiment of Artillery was not part of the British Army at this time, but part of the establishment of the Board of Ordnance, with the Master-General its commanding officer; only after the Board's abolition in 1855 did the Artillery become part of the British Army under the Commander-in-Chief of the Forces.

 All RHA personnel were mounted.
 Included in the establishment were 45 drivers and 187 horses, making it the first self-contained fighting unit of artillery.
 Initially, there was a clear distinction between the mounted Royal Horse Artillery and the rest of the Royal Artillery, who were dismounted.
 Whenever horses were needed for the rest of the Artillery (as they routinely were, to move field guns from place to place) they had to be hired along with civilian drivers.
 This was problematic, so in 1794 a separate Corps of Royal Artillery Drivers was raised (which did not affect the self-contained Royal Horse Artillery, but provided ready teams of draught horses and drivers for the field artillery units).
 After Waterloo, the Corps of Drivers was disbanded, and instead, artillerymen were trained as drivers, which gave the field artillery mounted status.
 When the Royal Artillery split into separate units in 1899, the term 'Mounted Branch' was used to refer collectively to the Royal Horse Artillery and the Royal Field Artillery, while 'Dismounted Branch' referred to the Royal Garrison Artillery.
 The Royal Horse Artillery was, distinguished from the Field Artillery by (among other things) its speed: the need to keep pace with a cavalry charge was achieved initially by the Horse Artillery using lighter guns than the RFA, and later by their using proportionally more horses.